jjdblast/bigdata-pipeline_wiki/Contributing.md

 ```

 ### Make Your Changes
-* Do what you gotta do!  :)

 ### Submit a Pull Request
-* We will see the Pull Request and comment/merge as appropriate

 ### Troubleshooting
 * If you see the following error, make sure you ran modified the permissions on your `github_rsa` file above